basro/leptos-vite-stylance-starter/README.md

 # Leptos CSR with vite and stylance

-This is a template for using Leptos in CSR mode and Vite as bundler and stylance for styles.
+This is a template for using Leptos in CSR mode with Vite as bundler and stylance for styles.

 ## Installation